AbdlRahman2020/PrimalityCheckerApp/README.md

 ### Prerequisites:
 1. Java 8+
 2. Maven 3.2+
+3. npm

 ## Quickstart
+### Backend
 1. Clone this repo to your local machine.
-2. import "Demo" into your Eclipcs, Intellij or any other modern Java IDE.
+2. import "internship2021/demo" into your Eclipcse, Intellij or any other modern Java IDE.
 3. Build the project using Maven.
 4. Run DemoApplication from src/main/java/DemoApplication.

-5. On your browser go to localhost:8080 to access the project root.
+### Frontend
+1. Navigate to "internship2021/react-frontend
+2. Start the project from terminal 'npm -start', it should open a new windows on your browser at localhost:3000

 ## Testing

 #### Backend Testing
     * The backend tests under tests/java/com.example.demo
     * The repo contains both Unit tests for Models and Integration tests for Controllers

-#### Frontend Testing
-    * Simple UI tests using https://snippet.uilicious.com
-    * Test script example:
+    * curl:
     ```
-        // test Example
-        I.goTo("localhost:8080/main")
-        I.fill("validation01", "22")
-        I.click("submitButton")
-        I.see(22)
+    curl --location --request POST 'http://localhost:8080/api/main' \
+    --header 'Content-Type: application/json' \
+    --data-raw '2'
     ```

-Thanks for reading.
+## Thanks for reading.